Appraisily/data-hub/README.md

 ## Current API Status

-**Note**: Currently, only the appraisals endpoints are active.
+**Note**: Currently, only the appraisals and sales endpoints are active.
 Additional endpoints for WordPress integration, analytics, and other features will be activated in future updates.

 ## Authentication